 Will running give you abs?
 Lets find out

-"I'm so sick of hearing people say, "running gives me abs!"
-It sounds like it makes sense, but what they're saying is, "I don't have any other time in my day to work on my body besides when I run."
-Sure, your core muscles are working hard during a run, but you can't just rely on that one form of exercise to get an amazing six-pack.
-You need more than just running."
+Your core muscles are working hard during a run, but you can't just rely on that one form of exercise to get an amazing six-pack.
+You need more than just running.
+There are things that can contribute to getting toned abdominals: They are:

 What is the best way to get abs?